tayfritz/cookieorderform/README.md

     - The following functions use user input from the order form to determine the `pickupDate` (2 days prior to event date) and the `orderTotal`: `determinePickupDate()` & `determineOrderTotal()`.

 - Visualize data in a graph, chart, or other visual representation of data
-    - User input from the customer portal to make a cookie order is used to create an order object, which is sent back to the admin in the form of an HTML table, `sendOrderToAdmin()`
+    - User input from the customer portal to make a cookie order is used to create an order object, which is sent back to the admin in the form of an HTML table, `sendOrderToAdmin()`.

 ### How to run project: ###
-(start) IN ADMIN >>>
-- Update cookie package prices for customers in the format X.XX (If they are not set, the customer is not given package details or prices).
-**NOTE:** All three package prices must be valid and entered in one instance in order to proceed successfully.

-(then) IN CUSTOMER >>>
-- Browse the cookie package information & fill out the cookie order form accordingly
+1. Open index.html
+2. On load, you will be in the `ADMIN` portal
+    - The cookie packages available will be - `BASIC`, `DETAILED`, & `ELABORATE`.
+The package prices must be be set in order for the CUSTOMER to view the package details (on load, the packages are not visible in the CUSTOMER portal).
+    - Using the format of X.XX, enter your cookie package prices per dozen `Ex: BASIC: 3.99 | DETAILED: 4.99 | ELABORATE: 5.99`.
+You may use whatever you'd like for the prices.
+    - The regEx testing these input fields, `priceRegex` will test that you've entered a correct price in the above format.
+Otherwise, it will prompt you to try again.
+Once you set the package prices correctly (Note: you must set them correctly in each instance.
+They do not save unless all prices are OK), you will recive a confirmation message that your prices have been updated.
-- Upload an image from the /img folder and view it in the Image Preview
+    - You may view your new package prices in the `adminAlertDiv`.
-- Upon a successful submission of order form, observe the confirmation information.
-The following data points are parsed using CUSTOMER input data:
-    - Order pickup date = 2 days prior to eventDate
+3. Upon confirmation that your prices have been updated, switch to the `CUSTOMER` portal, by using the tabLink at the top, entitled `CUSTOMER`.
-    - Order Total = captures the package selected (radio) and uses value to search the package object for the correct package data.
-Then the `pricePerDozen` of the selected package is multiplied by the dozens requested.
+    - You may view the package options, what is included in each package, and the package `pricePerDozen` in the card divs at the top of the page.

-(return) IN ADMIN >>>
-- Upon confirmation of order, return to the ADMIN portal to see pending orders in the HTML table.

-### Additional Project Notes: ###
-   - The file uploader will only accept .jpeg files.
-I've added 4 images in the /img folder for you to use for the sake of this project.
-Feel free to choose whichever one stands out to you most :wink:

-   - The following can be tested against validation or conditional formatting:
-        - ADMIN:
-            - `priceRegex` is validating input values to check for acceptable prices
-            - `updatePriceButton.addEventListener` is listening for UPDATE PRICES click event and checking that all package prices have been set.
-If all packages have not been set, package details are not sent to CUSTOMER.

-        - CUSTOMER:
-            - All form fields include conditional formatting or regex tests to test input values received by the customer
-            - Image file reader only accepts .jpeg files and is then read in the Image Preview
+    - Use the order form, below the card divs, to place a cookie order.
+    - Fill out each field with typical characters.
+All fields are checked through regex and other validation requirements to ensure the proper data is being received.
+If you do not enter expected data, you will be alerted in the `cust-alert-div` that there was a problem and will list the specific input(s) where the problem occured.
+To avoid an error, use the following guide:
+        - Name: must not be an empty string
+        - Email: must be a valid, typical, email string (abc@trythis.com)
+        - Phone: must me a valid, typical, phone number consisting of 10 numbers. () and - are also allowed.
+        - Event Name: must not be an empty string
+        - Event Date: must not be an empty string
+        - Dozens Needed: must include an integer
+        - Package: One package must be selected to continue
+    - Upload an inspo picture for your cookie order using the file uploader.
+Pictures must be .jpeg, so I have included some pictures in the project files that you may pic from and use.
+Your file will be read and displayed using `#imagePreview` & `#image-preview__image`.
+(Note, this is not included in the order object.
+But still fun :wink:!)
+    - If the order passes validation, you will be alerted that your order was succesful by seeing the `#order-confirmation`.
+    - Successful orders create an order object, `newOrder` and are passed into the `orders` array.
+Then the array is iterated over to create the `pendingOrdersTable` on the ADMIN portal.
+4. Upon completion of a successful order, return to the `ADMIN` portal.
+On a viewport over 825px, you will see your `#pending-orders` in a table that contains information on each of your orders (in this case, there will be only one).

 ### Future Version Feature Possibilities: ###
 - [ ] Package details of selected package remain on CUSTOMER page upon order confirmation